-Safety and security declarations will not be required for goods moving into Great Britain from the EU up to 30 June 2021, as part of the staging-in of controls.
-From 1 July 2021, safety and security requirements on these movements will apply.
+Safety and security declarations will not be required for goods moving into Great Britain from the EU up to 31 December 2021, as part of the staging-in of controls.
+From 1 January 2022, safety and security requirements on these movements apply.

-Safety and security requirements apply to exports from Great Britain to the EU from 1 January 2021, including for reusable packaging.
+Following 1 January 2021, safety and security requirements apply to most exports from Great Britain to the EU, including for reusable packaging.